facebook/infer/_docs/03-checker-bug-types.md

 ## <a name="INTERFACE_NOT_THREAD_SAFE"></a>Interface not thread-safe

 This error indicates that you have invoked an interface method not annotated with `@ThreadSafe` from a thread-safe context (e.g., code that uses locks or is marked `@ThreadSafe`).
 The fix is to add the `@ThreadSafe` annotation to the interface or to the interface method.
-For background on why these annotations are needed, see the thread-safety [docs](http://fbinfer.com/docs/threadsafety.html#faq).
+For background on why these annotations are needed, see the detailed explanation [here](http://fbinfer.com/docs/threadsafety.html#interface-not-thread-safe).